Wanderlei Silva: Return to the UFC

 Silva faced Rich Franklin in a 190 lb catchweight at the event.
 Franklin and Silva fought once before at UFC 99, where Franklin won via unanimous decision.
 Despite Silva nearly finishing Franklin in the second round, the result was the same when the pair met for a second time at UFC 147, where Franklin again won by unanimous decision 49–46.
+This fight earned them a $65,000 Fight of the Night award.

 In an interview with Sherdog asking about his future, Silva said: "I want to either fight a catchweight bout at 198 pounds (90 kg) or at light heavyweight.
 At middleweight, I'm very hungry (laughs).
 Right now, I'm doing weight training and some shadow boxing.
 I'm kind of on vacation now, paying attention to the family, but next year the Wand is back."

 Silva faced Brian Stann in a Light heavyweight bout on 3 March 2013 at UFC on Fuel TV 8.
 The fight was notable as it was Silva's return to the Saitama Super Arena, where Pride FC ran the majority of its shows.
 Silva defeated Stann via KO in the second round in a bout that featured back and forth action, and earned both participants Fight of the Night honors.
+This fight also earned him the Knockout of the Night award totalling his bonus earnings to $100,000 for this fight.

 On 22 October 2013, it was announced that Silva will be coaching The Ultimate Fighter: Brazil 3, against long-time rival Chael Sonnen.
 A bout with Sonnen, briefly attached to UFC 173, then at The Ultimate Fighter: Brazil 3 Finale, was expected to take place on 5 July 2014 at UFC 175.
 Dana White later stated the fight had to be moved back when Silva injured his hand and back during a brawl with Sonnen that took place during filming of the show.
 Silva was ultimately pulled from the fight entirely after he failed to submit an application to fight in the state of Nevada, as well as his refusal to undergo a random drug test and was replaced by Vitor Belfort.

 On 10 June 2014, it was later reported that Chael Sonnen failed a drug test and would not be allowed to fight on UFC 175 card, as a result of the failed drug test, Sonnen announced his retirement from the sport the following day.
 As a result of his refusal to submit to the drug tests, Silva was given a lifetime ban and a $70,000 fine by the Nevada State Athletic Commission at their meeting on 23 September 2014.

 In May 2015, judge Kerry Earley overturned the lifetime ban that was imposed on Wanderlei Silva by the Nevada State Athletic Commission.